 Mumbai: The Directorate General of Shipping

-possibility of containers carrying aluminium phosphide having
+the possibility of containers carrying aluminium phosphide

-fallen in the hold of the vessel.
+having fallen in the hold of the ship.

 However, measurements of air sample in the vicinity of